ovanta/vue-cloudfront/README.md

 * Blazing fast with local caching: Average server response time: '~ 30ms' / Client-side rendering time: '~ 1.5s'.
 * Installable - [Install it on your desktop](https://developers.google.com/web/progressive-web-apps/desktop) (Currently only supported by Chrome 70+ under Linux, Windows and Chrome OS).
 * Modern Vue frontend with material-design - easy to design and customize.
-* Simply structure and just a few dependencies.
+* Simple structure and just a few dependencies.

 #### File Management
 * GridView with small file previews and draggable tiles.